lsst-camera-dh/ccob-wb/README.md

 # ccob-wb

 This repository contains the analysis software for the Camera Calibration Optical Bench - Wide Beam projector (CCOB-WB).
-The CCOB-WB aims at producing a (relative) composite flat field of the LSST focal plane (without the optics) at a precision of a few per mil.
+The CCOB-WB aims at producing a (relative) composite flat field of the LSSTCam focal plane (without the optics) at a precision of a few per mil.

-The CCOB-WB consists in 6 LED, emitting light at  wavelength characteristic of the 6 LSST filters, mounted on a integrating sphere.
+The CCOB-WB consists in 6 LED, emitting light at  wavelength characteristic of the 6 filters, mounted on a integrating sphere.
 The outgoing beam, 3-4 cm wide, can illuminate any part fo the focal plane.
 The measurement is performed in two steps:

 - First, the beam must be reconstructed at the per mil level.
 This is done by choosing a bunch of reference pixels and scanning those pixels with the beam over a fine grid.
 This allows to define a beam model.
 - Second, each CCD of the focal plane is illuminated by the beam, in each wavelength.
 Several exposures are taken to reach the required S/N level.
 The corresponding average image divided by the beam model computed at step 1, will be provide a synthetic flat field of that CCD.